EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/WitchAndHunter/Minoru.md

 ### History
-Minoru was born to a poor familly on a village near Brinam.
+Minoru was born to a poor family on a village near Brinam.
 When she was a young adult Minoru fought in a skirmish near Farron keep and was mortally wounded and left for dead in the swamp.

 When all hope was lost she was found by a middle aged witch named Zullie that performed a ritual on Minoru to save her life.
 The ritual involved performing a surgery with frost troll flesh that caused her to become a powerful warrior with innate frost abilities but a cold and unfeeling heart.